jbk2/ubuntu-setup-deploy/README.md

   - changes the ownership of the /var/www/html/index.html file to 'ubuntu'
   - restarts the nginx service

+- the index.html file is manually written based upon the copy from this README.md.
+To ensure content parity both files are programatically timestamped via:
+  - For index.html a script element in deploy.sh lines 30-51.
+  - For README.md via a .git/hooks/pre-commit which instantiates the ./update_readme.sh script.

 ## To run the scripts:
 1. clone the repository